wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-edit-textual-runbook.md

 ## To edit an Azure Automation runbook using Windows PowerShell

-To edit a runbook with Windows PowerShell, you edit the workflow using the editor of your choice and save it to a .ps1 file.
-You can use the [Get-AzureAutomationRunbookDefinition](https://msdn.microsoft.com/zh-cn/library/dn690269.aspx) cmdlet to retrieve the contents of the runbook and then [Set-AzureAutomationRunbookDefinition](https://msdn.microsoft.com/zh-cn/library/dn690267.aspx) cmdlet to replace the existing draft workflow with the modified one.
+To edit a runbook with Windows PowerShell, you use the editor of your choice and save it to a .ps1 file.
+You can use the [Get-AzureAutomationRunbookDefinition](https://msdn.microsoft.com/zh-cn/library/dn690269.aspx) cmdlet to retrieve the contents of the runbook and then [Set-AzureAutomationRunbookDefinition](https://msdn.microsoft.com/zh-cn/library/dn690267.aspx) cmdlet to replace the existing draft runbook with the modified one.

 ### To Retrieve the Contents of a Runbook Using Windows PowerShell